yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration/WiFiEncryption.rst

 == WEP encryption (not recommended) ==
 Some notes for the WEP key format:
  * The format for the WEP key for the key1 option is HEX

+If you wish to use raw hex keys then you can skip to the UCI commands paragraph below.
+Raw hex keys have 10 hex 'digits' (0..9, a..f) for 64-bit WEP keys and 26 hex 'digits' for 128-bit WEB keys.

+If you do not wish to use raw hex keys then:
  * The length of a 64bit WEP key must be exact 5 characters
  * The length of a 128bit WEP key must be exact 13 characters
- * Allowed characters are letters (upper and lower case) and numbers Generate a 64bit WEP key:
+ * Allowed characters are letters (upper and lower case) and numbers

+Generate a 64bit WEP key:

 {{{